markpmlim/EquiRectangular2CompactCubemap/README.md

 A better distribution of the pixels across the cube face can be obtained for equal angular change using an equi-angular Cubemap projection (see right side of diagram above).

-The trick is to re-map the pixels of a face of an ordinary cubemap texture using the *tan()* formula.
+The trick is to re-map the pixels of a face of a standard cubemap texture using the *tan()* formula.
 Given below is a diagram indicating how this might be done.

 ![](Documentation/EACMath.png)
 <br />